Best Practices & Strategies

 2. Look over the list of Examples of A.T. in a variety of categories listed on the right-hand side of this Wilsom County Schools web site.

 3. Carefully reflect on your lesson and students you teach.
 Are there some tools mentioned that might support their learning?
-If so, add them to your graphic diagram and to your lesson plan template.
+If so, add them to your graphic organizer, and to your lesson plan template in the Procedure section.

 Number line example:

 4. Explore two or three of the nine strategies listed below in the chart.
 Use the links listed below the chart to identify some of the technologies that support these "Best Teaching Practices."